MiguelRivera94/dynamic_seism/README.md

 ## What Files and Folders Make Up a Project?

-A project consists of two folders named file and results, and another file called _sismoanalyticsproject with the extension .sisproj.
+A project also consists of two folders named file and results, as well as two files called definitions_sismoanalyticsproject and _sismoanalyticsproject.
 The file folder contains the seismic records loaded into the project.

 <p align="center">
 <img src="./visual/project_content/1_all_files_project.png" alt="copiarrutabinwkhtmltopdf" />